KleinerBaum/cs/README.md

 # CognitiveStaffing – Need Analysis Wizard (Streamlit)

-A modular Streamlit app for line managers to transform an existing job ad (URL, PDF, DOCX) into a structured **NeedAnalysisProfile** and an exportable job ad draft.
+A modular Streamlit app for line managers to transform an existing job ad (URL, PDF, DOCX, or pasted text) into a structured **NeedAnalysisProfile** and an exportable job ad draft.

 ## Quickstart (local)